 - Sneezing, blocked/runny nose

 - Shortness of breath

 These symptoms may become more severe when the pollen count is high.
-Hay fever can run in families and if you suffer from asthma or eczema, you are more likely to develop hay fever.
+Hay fever can run in families, and if you suffer from asthma or eczema, you are more likely to develop hay fever.
 Hay fever sufferers are also more likely to develop asthma or eczema as well.
 Even though hay fever doesn't pose a severe threat to health, it can harm a person's quality of life.
 People with very severe hay fever often find that it can disrupt their productivity at school or work.

 Creating a healthy indoor environment

 Even when inside, allergy sufferers have to be mindful that external pollutants can enter the home.
-This can be through open doors, windows and trickle vents but, there are less obvious points of entry too.
+This can be through open doors, windows, and trickle vents, but there are less obvious entry points.
 Every home has thousands of tiny gaps through which unfiltered air can enter.

 Effective ventilation systems can filter out larger particles, such as pollen, preventing them from entering the home.
 Having a ventilation system in place means there’s no need to open the window, which can cause a problem for those who suffer from pollen allergies.